 - Reduce speed to low and add the flour mixture; beat until incorporated and the dough starts to form.

-- Foil in the melted chocolate with a rubber spatula until well incorporated.
+- Fold in the melted chocolate with a rubber spatula until well incorporated.

 - Cover the dough with plastic wrap and refrigerate for 30 minutes.